-An ATS integration connects a system of record—the main system that a company uses as its ATS—with an external service, for a specific functionality that may or may not exist in the original system of record.
-For example, if an ATS wants to provide a background check service, the ATS could integrate with a third party that has a background check product.
-Then, users of the ATS can use an external background check service while the service's interface is "hosted" within the ATS User Interface.
+An ATS integration connects a system of record-the main system that a company uses as its ATS-with an external service, for a specific functionality that may or may not exist in the original system of record.
+For example, if an ATS wants to provide a texting service, the ATS could integrate with a third party that has a texting product.
+Then, users of the ATS can use an external texting service while the texting service's interface is "hosted" within the ATS User Interface.

 What Are the Risks and Rewards of an ATS Integration?

 There are numerous risks and rewards associated with ATS integrations.
 Integrations can be useful, but only in certain circumstances.